-As a business, it is important to operate within the boundaries of ethical and professional behaviour.
+As a business, it is important to operate within the boundaries of ethics and legalities in digital marketing.
 As digital marketing takes center stage, knowing where to draw the line can be a bit blurred.
 Social media sites and platforms can be a bit risqué depending on the user.
 As an organisation that operates under a certain set of laws, how do you engage your audience while still maintaining distance from personal opinions?

 What Exactly is Ethics in Digital Marketing?

 Digital marketing is the process of promoting a brand using a variety of online tactics.
 These tactics include having a website, blogs, social media, mobile marketing and more.
 Although similar to traditional advertising, the reach occurs almost instantaneously and is more engaged with the public.
 The advertising is more sophisticated and can be tailored to specific audiences.

 There are a number of things to consider when dealing with the ethics of digital marketing.
 There are a number of ethical traditions:

 - Ethics of virtue – Personal character is driven and decision driven